sebnyberg/sttrouter/README.md

 # Capture and transcribe from microphone
 sttrouter transcribe --capture --api-key YOUR_AZURE_API_KEY

-# Transcribe with specific language
-sttrouter transcribe --api-key YOUR_AZURE_API_KEY recording.flac

-# Transcribe and copy to clipboard
-sttrouter transcribe --api-key YOUR_AZURE_API_KEY --clipboard recording.flac

-# Transcribe with JSON output
+# Capture and transcribe from microphone with JSON output
-sttrouter transcribe --api-key YOUR_AZURE_API_KEY --output-format json recording.flac
+sttrouter transcribe --capture --api-key YOUR_AZURE_API_KEY --output-format json

-# Transcribe with no output (silent)
+# Capture and transcribe from microphone with no output (silent)
-sttrouter transcribe --api-key YOUR_AZURE_API_KEY --output-format none recording.flac
+sttrouter transcribe --capture --api-key YOUR_AZURE_API_KEY --output-format none

-# Transcribe from stdin
-sttrouter transcribe --api-key YOUR_AZURE_API_KEY -

-# Transcribe to JSON format
+# Capture and transcribe from microphone and copy to clipboard
-sttrouter transcribe --api-key YOUR_AZURE_API_KEY --response-format json recording.flac
+sttrouter transcribe --capture --api-key YOUR_AZURE_API_KEY --clipboard

 # Use custom query parameters
 sttrouter transcribe --api-key YOUR_AZURE_API_KEY --language en --query-params "api-version=2025-03-01-preview" recording.flac